Scalable Outdoors Autonomous Drone Flight with Visual-Inertial SLAM and Dense Submaps Built without LiDAR

 \section{Introduction}

-With $31\%$ of Earth covered by forests or woodlands, their well-being is essential for all the inhabitants on Earth due to their essential task of reducing the carbon dioxide in the environment to produce oxygen.
-To move towards more sustainable, well-informed forest management, accurate and large-scale under-canopy tree-level data is required for more precise and data oriented decision-making.
-This challenging objective can only be achieved by leveraging the recent advances in robotics, environment perception and data analysis.

-For precise data acquisition, aerial robots prove to be an ideal solution as they are not affected by the heterogeneous ground conditions present in a forest; and furthermore they are able to acquire data from all perspectives due to their available degrees of freedom.
-Nonetheless, forests present vast challenges: they must to a large extent be considered GPS denied environments when performing under-canopy missions; and these environments are cluttered and unstructured, demanding precise mapping and perhaps even consideration of moving branches for safe autonomous navigation.
+Autonomous navigation is essential for many robot-based applications, allowing the robot to move freely and increasing the types of tasks it can perform.
+More specifically, MAVs have proven to be an ideal solution for search and rescue, autonomous inspection or environmental monitoring due to their superior motion capabilities, which allow them to navigate through complex, cluttered, and unstructured environments.
+Outdoor environments are often especially challenging due to their scale, requiring high flight speeds to traverse before the limited battery capacity is exhausted.
+Forests are especially demanding as they combine all aforementioned challenges while being GPS-denied.

-To fly mapping missions autonomously, aerial vehicles require robust capabilities of state estimation, dense mapping and a flight controller which can track the commanded paths -- in order to safely navigate the environment without collisions.
-At the same time, during mission, odometry drifts are unavoidable, but these need to be corrected continuously and especially upon loop closure to keep a consistent map representation for effective navigation therein and to communicate it to end-users.
+To fly mapping missions autonomously, aerial vehicles require robust capabilities of state estimation, dense mapping, and a flight controller that can track the commanded path.
+At the same time odometry drifts are unavoidable and need to be corrected, especially upon loop-closure, in order to maintain a consistent map representation for effective navigation and to communicate it to end-users.

-State-of-the-art autonomous drone flying in forests typically relies on LiDAR, e.g.\ \cite{liu2022large,tranzatto2022cerberus} for precise and far-reaching range measurements.
-In this work, we aim to overcome such constraints employing only passive vision and an Inertial Measurement Unit (IMU), in a quest towards potentially cheaper, lighter, and thus more scalable drone systems which are flexibly deployable in cluttered environments such as forests; able to pass through small gaps; and ideally without sacrificing flight velocity and endurance.